ppy/osu-wiki/wiki/Miscellaneous_official_projects/upppy/en.md

    - `#video`
    - `#wallpaper`

-Once a file was posted into the website, it became a permanent part of the platform and couldn't be deleted or edited by the uploader.
+Once a file was posted, it became a permanent part of the platform and couldn't be deleted or edited by the uploader.
 However, much like on [Reddit](/wiki/Community/Reddit), these posts could still receive comments and be upvoted/downvoted by other users.

 ## Decommissioning